eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

   T * memoryStorageOfVectorElements;
 };
 ```
-The pointer hereby is an absolut pointer pointing to a piece of memory in the
+The pointer hereby is an absolute pointer pointing to a piece of memory in the
 local virtual address space.
 Assume we have two processes A and B which would
 like to communicate via a `std::vector`.